The National Question and Autonomy

-The National Question and Autonomy is an article by Rosa Luxemburg, one of five originally published in 1908-1909 in Przegląd Socjaldemokratyczny (Social Democratic Review) in Cracow.
+The National Question and Autonomy is an article by Rosa Luxemburg, one of five originally published in 1908–1909 in Przegląd Socjaldemokratyczny (Social Democratic Review) in Kraków.
 The collection included "The Polish Question at the International Congress in London"; "Foreword to the Anthology The Polish Question and the Socialist Movement"; "The National Question and Autonomy"; "There Can Be No Self-Determination Under Capitalism"; and "The Nationalities Question in the Russian Revolution."

 In discussing the national question Luxemburg was particularly interested in her native Poland, though she drew on general arguments about capitalist development and its implications for national movements everywhere.
 Her position on proletarian internationalism has been described as “national nihilism” and “international proletariat fundamentalism”.

 Ideas

 In “The National Question and Autonomy,” Luxemburg does not use Poland as a model for all other national questions; nor does she oppose every element in all nationalist movements.
 The key questions for her include: Who exactly do we mean when we speak of a “nation”?
 Who can actually exercise national rights when nations are governed by a bourgeoisie that claims a monopoly in expressing the national will?
 Rejecting the notion that the nation is a “homogenous sociopolitical entity,” she concludes that genuine “self-determination” rests not with the “nation” but rather with the proletariat.